-Public consultation is an important component of an Environmental Assessment (EA) process.
-It provides potential Interested and Affected Parties (I&APs) with an opportunity to comment on and raise any issues relevant to the project for consideration as part of the assessment process, thus assisting the Environmental Assessment Practitioner (EAP) in identifying all potential impacts and what extent further investigations are necessary.
+Public consultation is an important component of the Environmental Assessment (EA) process.
+It provides potential Interested and Affected Parties (I&APs) with an opportunity to comment on and raise any issues relevant to the project for consideration in part of the assessment process.
+Public input assists the Environmental Assessment Practitioner (EAP) in identifying all potential impacts and the extent to which further investigations are necessary.
 Public consultation can also aid in the process of identifying possible mitigation measures.
 Public consultation for this scoping study has been done following the EMA and its EIA Regulations.